Rabitry/Assignment-0-Markdown/README.md

 # Assignment 0:Markdown
-# You have towritq markdown
+# You have to write markdown